Use customer journeys to create automated campaigns

-When you create a new customer journey, you'll first be presented with a list of customer-journey templates, which can help you get started quickly.
-The Journey templates dialogue box provides a categorized overview of templates and a search form to help you find the one you're looking for.
-Each template represents a particular type of campaign, and includes a preconfigured pipeline and a few related settings that will help you create a customer journey of the selected type.
+When you create a new customer journey, you'll first be presented with a list of customer journey templates, which can help you get started quickly.
+The Customer journey templates dialog box provides a categorized overview of templates and a search form to help you find the one you're looking for.
+Each template represents a particular type of campaign and includes a pre-configured pipeline and a few related settings that will help you create a customer journey of the selected type.

 You can also choose to start from scratch instead of using a template.
 The pipelines provided by a template represent the form and logic of your campaign, but you'll still need to configure the various tiles by—for example—assigning the specific marketing email message that should be sent by each email tile.

-When creating or editing a customer journey, you'll be working on the customer-journey form page.
-At the top of this page, you'll see the canvas, where you'll build up your campaign pipeline by adding, arranging, and configuring the tiles that represent each step in the journey.
-General settings and fields for metadata are available further down on the page, below the canvas.
+When creating or editing a customer journey, you'll be working on the customer journey form page.
+On the first tab ("Designer"), you'll see the canvas, where you'll build up your campaign pipeline by adding, arranging, and configuring the tiles that represent each step in the journey.
+General settings and fields for metadata are available on the second tab ("General").

 Design your journey

-Use the Design tab to design your campaign by arranging tiles into a logical flow, and then configure each tile.
+Use the Design tab to design your campaign by adding tiles into a logical flow, and then configure each tile.

 Working with tiles and the pipeline

-The first tile in the pipeline establishes the target segment for the customer journey.
-This is what determines which contacts get sent down the pipeline.
+The first tile in the pipeline establishes the target audience for the customer journey.
+This is what determines which contacts are sent down the pipeline.
 You'll typically start with a segment tile, which finds contacts based on a logical query (a dynamic segment) or on a static segment, where individual contacts are added and removed manually.

-After they are added, most tiles provide features such as those illustrated in the following figure.
+After you establish the target audience, most tiles provide features such as those illustrated in the following figure.

-- Tile type: Shows what type of tile it is (segment, email, trigger, and so on).
-The icon and colour also indicate this.
+- Tile type: Shows what type of tile it is ("Send an email," "Wait for," "Phone call," and so on).
+The icon inside the tile also indicates the tile type.

-For a complete list of all available tiles, and information about how to use them, see the Customer journey tiles reference.
+For a complete list of available tiles and information about how to use them, see the Customer journey tiles reference.

-Though most people add and arrange tiles by dragging them to the canvas, you can also do it by using the toolbar above the canvas, and you can even build up a pipeline without using the mouse at all.
-This makes the solution more adaptable to your working preferences while also making it more accessible for people who have trouble working with a mouse.
+Though most people add and arrange tiles by selecting them from the in-place menu using a mouse, you can also add tiles without using the mouse at all.
+The optional input methods make the customer journey designer more adaptable to your working preferences while also making it more accessible for people who have trouble working with a mouse.

-Select Add in the command bar to open the add-tile drop-down list.
-You can also select the Tab key until the Add button is highlighted or its name is read aloud by a screen reader.
+Press the Tab key until the cursor moves into the canvas area and the + button is highlighted, or its name is read aloud by a screen reader.

-Choose the type of tile you want to add from the drop-down list by using your mouse, or by using the arrow keys and the Return key.
+Press the Enter key on your keyboard and choose the type of tile you want to add from the drop-down list using your mouse or arrow keys.
+After you select the tile, press the Enter key.

 The pipeline is now updated to show all the available insertion points where you can drop your new tile.
-Use your mouse, or arrow keys and Return key, to choose the location and drop the tile there.
+Use your mouse or arrow keys and the Enter key to choose the location and drop the tile there.